itiligent/Guacamole-Setup/README.md

 ## Prerequisites

-Before running the setup script, make sure you have the following prerequisites:

-- Recent flavors of Ubuntu / Debian / Raspbian
+- Any recent flavors of Ubuntu / Debian / Raspbian
  ### PLEASE NOTE: LASTEST DEBIAN 12 HAS SEVERAL PENDING ISSUES - SEE ISSUE #8
 - Minimum 8GB RAM and 40GB HDD
 - Public or private DNS entries that match the default physical interface IP address (required for self SSL)